Need support now?

 -

-Caring for a youth with suicidal ideation can be isolating and stressful.
-This group is designed to offer a nonjudgmental space for caregivers to talk openly about the challenges of caring for a loved one with suicidal ideation and to find support.
+Strength in the Storm: Caring for a youth with suicidal ideation can be isolating and stressful.
+This 8-week closed group is designed to offer a nonjudgmental space for caregivers to talk openly about the challenges of caring for a loved one with suicidal ideation and to find support.
+We will also run a concurrent art therapy group for children ages 5+ whose caregivers are attending the group.
+This group meets in person in our offices in North Oakland.

 -

-This free peer-support drop-in group meets virtually on the third Thursday of the month and is for mental health care providers to explore the impact of the death of a client on professional and personal identities.
+This free peer-support drop-in group is for mental health care providers to explore the impact of the death of a client on professional and personal identities.

 -

-These one-time group meetings are available upon request by schools or community organizations to acknowledge the loss and process the grief of a sudden death of a community member.
-Clinicians will meet community organizations at their place of business within Alameda county for 1-2 hours.
-Community grief events are offered in exchange for a $100 honorarium.
+These one-time group meetings are available upon request by schools or community organizations to process the grief of a sudden death of a community member.
+Events are 1-2 hours and are offered in exchange for a $200 honorarium.